geek

 Code

 I used the requests module for retrieving the JSON.
-Here’s the short version (config variables have been hardcoded and error checking remove for brevity ;) .
+Here’s the short version (config variables have been hardcoded and error checking removed for brevity ;).

 response = requests.get( 'http://192.168.1.123/temp' )